Clay County Campgrounds Frequently Answered Questions

 Q. May we bring our golf carts or ATV's to use while camping at Smithville Lake?

-A. Will not be allowed to be used in the parks other than those operated by Park Staff.
+A. No, golf carts & ATV's will not be allowed to be used in the parks other than those operated by Park Staff.

 Q. Can we purchase a fishing license at Smithville Lake?